-The Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001, or PATRIOT Act,28 was adopted by the United States Federal government in part to combat activities such as money laundering and terrorist financing that are conducted through banking channels and other parts of the financial system.
-The PATRIOT Act amended29 another federal statute called the Bank Secrecy Act.30 Generally, the PATRIOT Act amendments to the Bank Secrecy Act are applicable to financial institutions31 that are located in or have operations within the United States.
-Among other things, the Bank Secrecy Act (as amended by the PATRIOT Act) requires US financial institutions and foreign financial institutions that conduct business in the United States to have appropriate anti-money laundering, or AML, compliance programs in place.
+The Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001, or PATRIOT Act, 19 was adopted by the United States Federal government in part to combat activities such as money laundering and terrorist financing that are conducted through banking channels and other parts of the financial system.
+The PATRIOT Act amended another federal statute called the Bank Secrecy Act.
+Generally, the PATRIOT Act amendments to the Bank Secrecy Act are applicable to financial institutions that are located in or have operations within the United States.
+Among other things, the Bank Secrecy Act (as amended by the PATRIOT Act) requires US financial institutions and foreign financial institutions that conduct business in the US to have appropriate anti-money laundering, or AML, compliance programs in place.
 The PATRIOT Act also enhances the provisions of the Bank Secrecy Act by requiring financial institutions:

-- to have appropriate risk-based customer identification programs; - to not engage in business with foreign shell banks;

-- to enhance their due diligence procedures concerning types of accounts, including foreign correspondent and private banking accounts; and - to report certain information to the US government (for example, certain transactions over \$10,000 and suspicious activity that might signify money laundering, tax evasion, or other criminal activities).
+- to have appropriate risk-based customer identification programs; - to not engage in business with foreign shell banks; - to enhance their due diligence procedures concerning types of accounts, including foreign correspondent and private banking accounts; and - to improve information sharing between banks and with the US government (for example, by reporting certain transactions over \$10,000).

-In general, a non-US company that is not a financial institution with a presence in the US is not subject to the requirements of the AML provisions of the PATRIOT Act.
+In general, a non-US company that is not a financial institution with a presence in the US will not be subject to the requirements of the AML provisions of the PATRIOT Act.
 However, if such a non-US company establishes an account with or engages in transactions with any financial institution in the United States that is subject to the Bank Secrecy Act (as amended by the PATRIOT Act), then such company will be required to provide information to the financial institution that the financial institution determines is necessary for it to comply with its customer identification, due diligence, and other obligations under the Bank Secrecy Act.
-In addition, if such a non-US company has an account with a foreign financial institution that maintains a correspondent account with a US bank, the US Departments of Justice and the Treasury have the power to compel the production of certain records from the foreign bank, even if located outside of the United States.
-The Anti-Money Laundering Act of 2020 (AML Act) expanded this authority by allowing the government to access records related to any account at the foreign bank if the records are the subject of an investigation of a criminal violation of US law, a violation of the Bank Secrecy Act, or a civil forfeiture action.32
+In addition, if such a non-US company has an account with a foreign financial institution that maintains a correspondent account with a US bank, the US Department of Justice and Treasury Department have the power to compel the production of certain records from the foreign bank, even if located outside of the United States.
+The Anti-Money Laundering Act of 2020 expanded this authority by allowing the government to access records related to any account at the foreign bank if the records are the subject of an investigation of a criminal violation of US law, a violation of the Bank Secrecy Act, or a civil forfeiture action.

-The AML Act will also require many US companies - including certain foreign companies registered to do business in the United States - to report to the US government certain beneficial ownership information.
-Specifically, covered companies will be required to submit such information to the US Department of the Treasury's Financial Crimes Enforcement Network (FinCEN), which will be responsible for creating and maintaining a database to house information on beneficial ownership.
-The AML Act defines beneficial owners to include any individual who, directly or indirectly, either exercises "substantial control" over a reporting company or owns or controls not less than 25% of the ownership interests of a reporting company.
+The Anti-Money Laundering Act of 2020 will also require many US companies - including certain foreign companies registered to do business in the United States - to disclose to the US government their beneficial owners.
+Specifically, covered companies will be required to submit such information to the Department of Treasury's Financial Crimes Enforcement Network (FinCEN), which will be responsible for creating and maintaining a database to house information on beneficial ownership.
+The Act defines beneficial owners to include any individual who exercises "substantial control" over the company or owns or controls not less than 25% of the entity's ownership interests.